Bharat Jodo Yatra: December

-Week 17 (3-9 January 2023)
+On 9 December 2022, Congress General Secretary (Communications) Jairam Ramesh said Bharat Jodo Yatra would take a nine-day break on 25 December and resume on 3 January 2023.

+January 2023

-After a nine-day year-end break, Bharat Jodo Yatra resumed its second leg from Hanuman Mandir at Kashmir gate on January 3, 2023.
-According to The Hindu, senior Congress leader Jaiprakash Agarwal said the protest was "echoing the voice of the citizens".
+The Bharat Jodo Yatra resumed its second leg from Kashmir gate in Delhi on 3 January 2023.
+According senior Congress leader Jaiprakash Agarwal, the protest was "echoing the voice of the citizens".
 Bharat Jodo Yatra entered Uttar Pradesh from Loni in Ghaziabad district.
 Former Research and Analysis Wing chief A. S. Dulat, and former Jammu and Kashmir Chief Minister Farooq Abdullah joined Bharat Jodo Yatra.
-On 5 January 2023, Bollywood actor Ritu Shivpuri joined the march in Shamli, Uttar Pradesh.

-Week 18 (10-16 January 2023)

 Bharat Jodo Yatra entered Punjab at Shambhu on 10 January 2023.
 Rahul Gandhi visited the Golden Temple in Amritsar before the yatra started in the state.
 On 14 January, Congress MP from Jalandhar Santokh Singh Chaudhary died during the march after suffering a heart attack in Phillaur.
 On 15 January, father of late Punjabi singer Sidhu Moose Wala and historian Mridula Mukherjee joined Bharat Jodo Yatra.

-Week 19 (17-23 January 2023)

 On 18 January 2023, Bharat Jodo Yatra entered Himachal Pradesh and travelled 24 km in the state.
 The following evening, the protest march entered Jammu and Kashmir at Pathankot with a flag-handover ceremony at Lakhanpur in Kathua district.
 National Conference President and MP Farooq Abdullah stated he joined the yatra to highlight the need to strengthen the idea of unity in diversity, and said Rahul Gandhi was "doing the job of joining the hearts of people".
-Farooq Abdullah also compared Rahul Gandhi To Adi Shankaracharya and stated that Shankaracharya was the first person who conducted a digvijaya yatra from Kanyakumari to Kashmir and similarly, Rahul Gandhi is doing that yet again.
 On 20 January 2023, Param Vir Chakra recipient Captain Bana Singh joined Bharat Jodo Yatra in Jammu and Kashmir.

-Week 20 (24-30 January 2023)

 On 24 January 2023, Actor-politician Urmila Matondkar and prominent author Perumal Murugan joined the Bharat Jodo Yatra in Jammu's garrison town of Nagrota.
-After unfurling the tricolour flag at the Srinagar's historic Lal Chowk, which marked the end of 137-day-long foot march from Kannyiakumari to Kashmir, Congress leader Rahul Gandhi said that the Bharat Jodo Yatra has given an alternative vision of the politics to the country.
-Rahul Gandhi unfurled that national flag at the historic clock tower and sang the national anthem to send a strong message of nationalism.
+By the time the Yatra reached Srinagar, it had covered 3122 km from Gandhi Mandapam in Kanyakumari.
+The 137 day long foot march was officially ended at Srinagar's Lal Chowk.